aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 ## How it works

-1. `data/getResources.sh` is used to call the Resource Groups Tagging API and to generate the configuration file.
+1. `data/resource_collector.py` is used to call the Resource Groups Tagging API and to generate the configuration file.
 2. CDK (v2) is used to generate CloudFormation template and deploy it

 ## Prerequisites

 ### To generate configuration:
-* AWS cli v2
+* Python 3
-* jq v1.6
+* Boto 3 (Python module. `python -m pip install boto3`)

 ### To generate the dashboard
 * NodeJS 14+ (required by CDK v2)